Fmazzesi/Programming2/README.md

 EHRAID stands for the unique identifier assigned to each company in the Zefix database.
 It is used to uniquely identify companies for retrieving detailed information.

-### How can I report an issue or suggest a feature?

-Please use the GitHub issues tracker to report any issues or suggest new features.
-Make sure to follow the template provided for consistency and clarity.

 ---